Yulongmao1/DoRA/README.md

 # DoRA
-Implementation code for 'Enhancing LoRA with Dynamic Rank Distribution'  Code will be uploaded soon.
+Implementation code for 'DoRA: Enhancing Parameter-Efficient Fine-Tuning with Dynamic Rank Distribution.'
+Code will be uploaded soon.